-The NSW Government is shaping the compliance funding framework as part of reforms to build a faster and simpler planning system.
+We’re shaping the way compliance levies work as part of reforms to build a faster and simpler planning system.

-These changes ensure councils have the resources they need to ensure builders are following the rules, while minimising the impact on those seeking to do the right thing.
+These changes give councils the resources they need to ensure builders are following the rules, while minimising the effect on those doing the right thing.